malabasterr/WorryTimeApp/MYNOTES.md

 # Must Do

+- If person cdoes not clear all their worries when the timer ends, delete any remaining
+- Add edge case for if a user does not input any worries at all
+- Notification when worry time starts (and any other notifcations deemed neccessary)

 At the moment, when the saved time is reached (between then and midnight), when the user tries to access the 'clock' it navigates them to the start-worry-time page.
 The redirection also needs to also be added to the homepage, but only when other elements are in place

-- If person clears all of their worries, navigate to appropraite cleared screen and delete any remaining worries.
-- Add edge case for if a user does not input any worries at all
+### Last stages
+- Remove buttons from homepage and list page that are for development only

 # Good to Do